 - Requests are sent automatically by default 5 days after the estimated delivery day, which comes directly from Seller Central.
 However, customers on a Professional plan are able to use the Delay feature to change the default sent time frame

 - If we receive an error from Amazon while trying to send the request, the order status will change to Amazon Error.
 When this happens, the API will retry to send that request 2 more times, every 24 hours.
 If we continue to get an error after those 3 attempts (the initial review request, plus the 2 retries) the order will be skipped and we won't send a review request.
 The order will remain in Amazon Error status but the tooltip will change to "Review Request failed 3 times.
 Will not retry."

 - If the request is successful, your customers will receive an email similar to this one:

 - Finally, if you have chosen to activate email alerts, your messages will now include a summary with data for requested reviews:

 An order is considered eligible by the system if it complies with the following:

 - The order was placed within the last 30 days

 - The order hasn't been refunded and/or canceled → the system automatically skips these

-◆ Amazon Error: Review request failed (issue originates from Amazon's side but we don't get any additional details).
+- Amazon Issue → Review request failed (issue originates from Amazon's side).
 We will attempt to send a second and a third review request in 24 hours.
 If all 3 attempts fail, we'll skip the order and won't send a request.